 The primary risk associated with unsecured consumer lending is the risk of default or bankruptcy of the borrower, resulting in the borrower's balance being charged-off as uncollectible.
 We rely principally on the customer's creditworthiness for repayment of the loan and therefore have no other recourse for collection.
 We may not be able to successfully identify and evaluate the creditworthiness of cardholders to minimize delinquencies and losses.
 An increase in defaults or net charge-offs could result in a reduction in net income.
 General economic factors, such as the rate of inflation, unemployment levels and interest rates, may result in greater delinquencies that lead to greater credit losses.
-In addition to being affected by general economic conditions and the success of our collection and recovery efforts, the stability of our delinquency and net credit card receivable charge-off rates are affected by the credit risk of our credit card receivables and the average age or maturity of our various credit card account portfolios.
+In addition to being affected by general economic conditions and the success of our collection and recovery efforts, the stability of our delinquency and net credit card and loan receivable charge-off rates are affected by the credit risk of our credit card and loan receivables and the average age or maturity of our various credit card account portfolios.
 Further, our pricing strategy may not offset the negative impact on profitability caused by increases in delinquencies and losses, thus any material increases in delinquencies and losses beyond our current estimates could have a material adverse impact on us.
-For 2012, our average credit card receivable net charge-off rate was 4.8%, compared to 6.9% and 8.9% for 2011 and 2010, respectively.
+For 2013, our average credit card and loan receivable net charge-off rate was 4.7%, compared to 4.8% and 6.9% for 2012 and 2011, respectively.